Chief Executive Officer; retired U.S. Army Special Forces

 Shef is an experienced leader who has developed teams, managed budgets, and solved problems all over the world.
 With his sound judgment, he has built key relationships between international business partners, securing both logistics and transportation contracts.
 He also expertly identifies business development opportunities within the US and in frontier markets.

 Shef is a trusted mission partner – whether the assignment is humanitarian or for business purposes.
 Ford excels under pressure and strives to accomplish the toughest tasks while achieving success.
 His military awards and decorations include the Silver Star, The Legion of Merit, the Bronze Star, and the Defense Meritorious Service Medal.
-He also serves part-time as a role player for Unconventional Warfare training for the US Special Forces, lending his experience within the Army to create a realistic environment for the trainees.

 Senior Executive Vice President, Founder; retired Central Intelligence Agency